3MFConsortium/spec_booleans/3MF Boolean operations.md

 The [section 4.1 Meshes in the core specification](https://github.com/3MFConsortium/spec_core/blob/1.3.0/3MF%20Core%20Specification.md#41-meshes). defines a \<mesh> element as a basic object shape which is defined by triangles.

 The primary goal of the 3MF Boolean extension is to create new model shapes with customized copies of a base model, with an efficient encoding.

-Two main applications, but not restricted to:
+Two target use cases, but not restricted to:

-* Labelling a base object with a mesh representation of the label shape.
+*	Multiple labelling copies of a base object by a mesh representation of a label shape.
 *	Repeated patterns defined by meshes applied into a base model.
 For example, repeated perforations.

 This extension defines how to combine different objects into a new type of shape defined as a *booleanshape* object.
 It defines a simple mechanism to concatenate a series of boolean oparations (left to right in figure 1.1 below) into a base model.